noahehall/theBookOfNoah/linux/docker/docker.md

       - use this for all sorts of things
       - e.g. validation
     - cmds
-      - entrypoint not set
+      - entrypoint not set | shell form used
         - the default cmd will be executed immediately
+        - less flexible
-      - entrypoint is set
+      - entrypoint is set in exec form
         - the default cmd and its arguments will be passed to the entrypoint as parameters
+        - more flexible

   - use base images to create common layers
     - do not set the default user int he base otherwise all implementations will not be able to update the image